Meet Ange

 Everyday life

-When I’m not in the counselling room, you’ll usually find me hanging out with my family - they teach me heaps and give me plenty of chances to practice patience (I’m definitely still learning!).
+When I’m not in the counselling room, you’ll usually find me hanging out with my family - they teach me a lot and give me plenty of chances to practice patience (I’m definitely still learning!).
 I love moving my body, whether that’s yoga or the occasional very slow run.
 Most nights I meditate because it helps me wind down - though, like everyone, the things that help most are often the first to go!
 I’m always up for a chat over coffee and love trying out new cafes in my neighbourhood.
 Dinner out is a treat, but I’m an early bedtime kind of person.
-I wish I made it to the beach more - nothing beats the feeling of saltwater and sunshine.
+I wish I made it to the beach more - nothing beats the feeling of saltwater and sunshine!